Adventure Travel in Las Vegas

-What happens in Vegas stays in Vegas…. except that in my opinion, if that’s the approach that you’re going to take during a trip to Sin City, you will miss out on some of the most dramatic natural landscapes and exciting outdoor adventures this country has to offer.
+What happens in Las Vegas stays in Las Vegas…. except that in my opinion, if that’s the approach that you’re going to take during a trip to Sin City, you will miss out on some of the most dramatic natural landscapes and exciting outdoor adventures this country has to offer.

-I posted a few pictures on Facebook in the mornings before we would head out of the city for each day’s adventures, and again most evenings after arriving back to the blinding beacon of light that is the Las Vegas Strip.
-Those pictures were (and still are) some of the most popular and well-liked pictures I’ve ever put on social media – and with good reason.
+During our Jeep trip in Las Vegas, I would post pictures on Facebook.
+I would post each morning before we would head out on our adventures, and again most evenings after arriving back to the blinding beacon of light that is the Las Vegas Strip.
+Those pictures were (and still are) some of the most popular pictures I’ve ever shared on social media – and with good reason.
 As one friend commented, “I’ve been to Vegas and I had no idea it is surrounded by so much natural beauty”

-All of this combined to give the impression we stepped out of the desert and into a Hollywood movie set.
+All of this combined to give the impression that we stepped out of the desert and into a Hollywood movie set.
 Constant care must be taken to avoid the shaded areas underneath rocks and ledges (rattlesnake venom is no fun) and by all means avoid any contact with the jumping cholla… All of which reminded us daily that if we weren’t careful about our adventures, survival is not guaranteed out there.

 We were going to have to prioritize.

-Exploring the desert surrounding Las Vegas
+Exploring the Desert Surrounding Las Vegas

 My co-pilots and partners in crime for this adventure were two wild and crazy German guys named Dirk – one who lives here in America and the other a visitor taking full advantage of the six weeks of vacation that most European companies offer (also – SIX WEEKS?!
 WHAT ARE WE DOING, AMERICA!?).
-Affectionately nicknamed “The Adventures of Dirk Dirk and Dork” by my wife, our trip-planning sessions occurred primarily via email until German Dirk arrived in Pittsburgh a couple weeks before they flew to California for the first leg of their journey.
+Affectionately nicknamed “The Adventures of Dirk Dirk and Dork” by my wife, our trip-planning sessions occurred via email until German Dirk arrived in Pittsburgh a couple weeks before they flew to California for the first leg of their journey.

 The Germans were both uncharacteristically laid back in their approach to what they wanted to see and do for the week I’d be joining them, so I took the lead in finding and proffering suggestions.
-Through conversations with others who’d ventured West and some very scatter-brained Google searches, we began to develop a clear idea for what we wanted our trip to be: instead of gambling, renting a screaming convertible sports car or taking in cabarets and live music, we were going to explore the abundant and accessible “wastelands” surrounding the city, where mafiosos buried the bodies of their enemies during their 1970’s heyday.
+Through conversations with others who’d ventured West and some very scatter-brained Google searches, we began to develop a clear idea for what we wanted our trip to Las Vegas to be: instead of gambling, renting a screaming convertible sports car, or taking in cabarets and live music, we were going to explore the abundant and accessible “wastelands” surrounding the city, where mafiosos buried the bodies of their enemies during their 1970’s heyday.

-We initially had the half-baked idea of exploring the wild badlands surrounding Las Vegas by hiking or biking… an idea that was quickly abandoned after discovering that by our trip dates of early June, temps rise well above the 110* mark during the day.
+We initially had the half-baked idea of exploring the wild badlands surrounding Las Vegas by hiking or biking… an idea that was quickly abandoned after discovering that during our trip dates of early June, temps rise well above the 110* mark during the day.
 If we were going to explore, it was going to be from behind the wheel of an air conditioned vehicle.

 Driving a Jeep off-road in the Desert